 The Haunting of Bly Manor Ending, Explained

 As one of the characters confirms in the final episode of ‘The Haunting of Bly Manor’, the sophomore entry in Netflix’s anthology series ‘The Haunting’, the story we spent the previous several hours learning is not as much a ghost story as it is a love story.
 And a tragic one at that.
-There are multiple doomed couples who fall in love in the course of the season, some even do so despite knowing where it will ultimately lead.
+Multiple doomed couples fall in love in the course of the season; some even do so despite knowing where it will ultimately lead.

 The horror aspect of the show exists in the circumferences of these romances, always threatening to overwhelm them.
 ‘Bly Manor’ is a modern adaptation of the 1898 gothic horror novella ‘The Turn of the Screw’ by Henry James.
 Series creator Mike Flanagan and his writers discard the ambiguity of the source material in favor of establishing disturbing and dramatic mythology around the eponymous property.
 SPOILERS AHEAD!